 Custom Tables

-į i + S3a.
-GENDER: +
+į i S3a.
+GENDER:

-i i Male Female
+Male Female

-D1.
-AGE: What is your age?
-Mean Median 46 50
+46 50

 POSITION=LAYER is also available to place each summary statistic in a separate layer.

 Labels for summary statistics are shown by default.
 Use VISIBLE=NO to suppress them.
 Because unlabeled data can cause confusion, it should only be considered if the meaning of the data is evident, as in a simple case like this: